Bernese Rescue & Rehoming

 Parade of Rescued dogs with their new owners at the Spring Garden Party in 2023 (Fiona Hallam on the right)

-If you are thinking of taking a Rescue dog or can offer help in other ways or you are feeling you might need to give up your own Bernese, then please read the information on this page and then use the contact details below to get in touch to discuss more details or how to take the next step.
+If you are thinking of taking a Rescue dog or can offer help in other ways or you are feeling you might need to give up your own Bernese, then please read the information on this page and then use the contact details to get in touch to discuss more details or how to take the next step.

 .